MIT Logo

 Weekly Lab Hours

 Come by to hang out with the pups!
 Weekly lab hours occur for 1 hour a week, with the day and time being determined each semester from volunteer availability.
-For Spring 2022, Puppy Lab is on Fridays from 11:30-12:30 in Lobby 10 (Killian Court weather permitting)!
+For Spring 2025, Puppy Lab is on Fridays from 12-1 in the Wellbeing Lab (3rd floor of the student center)!
 The events are open to all, so feel free to swing on by!

-To get more up-to-date information on lab hours, cancellations, and special events such as finals week lab hours, please follow our facebook page or instagram page.
+To get more up-to-date information on lab hours, cancellations, and special events such as finals week lab hours, please follow our instagram page or facebook page .

 Hope to see you there!